 After two years of fundraising, the scholarship quickly reached its minimum endowment mark and was awarded for the first time in the 2012-2013 academic year.

 The 2013-2014 recipient is Elyse Sutkus ’14, who is pursuing a major in Political Science and a minor in Spanish.

 "I truly cannot express how much I appreciate your support, and it means so much to me to be recognized for my accomplishments and my involvement at Stonehill." says Sutkus, a native of Rutland who is a member of the Honors Program.

 Sutkus was selected for meeting the GOLD Scholarship criteria including:

 - GPA of at least 3.0

 - Commitment to the Stonehill community

-GOLD giving plays a critical role in helping the College to provide valuable programs and services for current students like Bosworth.
-Thanks to our GOLD donors, he is well on his way to meeting his goals.
+GOLD giving plays a critical role in helping the College to provide valuable programs and services for current students like Elyse.
+Thanks to our GOLD donors, she is well on her way to meeting her goals.